amartos/PubMedNotifier/README.md

 without having to go through the PubMed website.
 This script is powerful when used as a scheduled task, for eg. as a cron job.

+It uses the [metapub](https://pypi.org/project/metapub/) python package to fetch queries results, and store all already encoutered PMIDs in a simple history file in your `$XDG_DATA_HOME` folder.
+All new results are stored in a markdown file in a specified folder, and described by their title, author, journal, PMID and abstract.
+For now only simple desktop notifications are available, but mails notifications will be available in the future.

 This script is developed for GNU/Linux distributions.
 PR for adaptations are welcomed.

 ## Install, upgrade, and reset history